staniel359/muffon/README.md

 #### Have a question / suggestion / bug report?
 [Create an issue](https://github.com/staniel359/muffon/issues/new) or [Join Discord chat](https://discord.gg/kpWsA5NBmJ)

-- If you have a suggestion: Please check [planned features](https://emphasized-friend-e32.notion.site/Planned-35e985a3524e48f6a69732cce0d0b5e6) and [coming soon in next release](https://emphasized-friend-e32.notion.site/New-version-0aebcf9fcbd8474aa514feffa8b42703) to make sure you don't make a duplicate suggestion!
+If you have a suggestion, please check [our to do list](https://github.com/users/staniel359/projects/2/views/4) to make sure you don't make a duplicate suggestion.

 ## Contribute